-8This amount includes \$4,031.00 for on-ground students who elect to enroll in the University health insurance plan.
+8This amount includes \$4,208 for on-ground students who elect to enroll in the University health insurance plan.
 Students who enroll in SHIP for the fall term will automatically roll over to spring/summer enrollment.
-These students have the option to waive the spring/summer SHIP through the AHP Insurance Dashboard at www2.academichealthplans.com/school/323.html between November 15, 2022 and February 1, 2023.
+These students have the option to waive the spring/summer SHIP through the AHP Insurance Dashboard at www2.academichealthplans.com/school/323.html between November 15, 2023, and February 1, 2024.

-Public Policy Office of Student Services and the Housing and Residence Life Office, if applicable.
+and Services.
+In addition, withdrawing students must contact the School of Public Policy Office of Student Services and the Housing and Residence Life Office, if applicable.
 Failure to complete this withdrawal process will result in continued obligation for tuition and other charges.